-Sound obvious?
-There’s more to this than meets the eye!
-Beware, Bangkok’s pedestrian aisles will seduce the baht right out of you!
-Bangkok’s two favorite pedestrian diversions are eating and shopping.
-Explore Bangkok’s backstreets, while grinding on fried mochi balls and fresh spring rolls from a morning line of food hawker stalls.
+Does walking sound obvious?
+In Bangkok, you’ll want to explore on foot …. a lot (and then get a $6 foot massage later).
+Bangkok’s pedestrian curbs will seduce the baht right out of you because its two favorite diversions are eating and shopping.
+Explore Bangkok’s foodie backstreets, while grinding on fried mochi balls and fresh spring rolls from a morning line of food hawker stalls.
+There are hidden local and food markets in alleys, even.
 Slurp piping hot pho on an outdoor table in an alley or buy random trinkets from the street vendors.
 The best time to take to foot is in the evening, when the streets unfold into a crazy sidewalk shopping culture.

-Bangkok by bus inspires my three “C”s: comfortable, cheap and convenient.
-Best of all, it offers front row seats to the real Bangkok.
-Interestingly, this vehicle is seemingly off-the-grid for most tourists, but its a viable and simple way to get around.
-Just brush up on a few insider tips to catching the bus first and you’ll be good to go.
+Taking the bus in Bangkok, inspires my three “C”s: comfortable, cheap and convenient.
+It offers front row seats to the real Bangkok, taking me closer to the streets.
+Interestingly, this vehicle is off-the-grid for most tourists, but its a viable and simple way to get around.
+But it can be a little confusing initially.
+Just brush up on a few my tips for taking the bus in Bangkok first and you’ll be good to go.

 Fare: 7 to 22 baht, depending on distance.
 Fare is collected after you board.